HomeProductsGalleryGet Started Now

 Box SizesCorrugated Cartons: Strong, ventilated boxes (often 2-ply) are ideal for protecting against pressure and bruising.
 Mesh Bags: Commonly used to securely hold watermelons, allowing for airflow.
 Airofill Bags: Inflatable packaging bags are used to securely cushion melons, often placed inside corrugated boxes to reduce damage.
 Wooden Crates: Used for structural support, but often require padding like straw to prevent bruising

 Pack TypesVentilation: Essential for maintaining fruit freshness and preventing rot.
 Padding: Using shredded paper or foam to prevent impact damage during transit.
 Palletization: Securing containers on wooden pallets for efficient handling.
-Labeling: Including product name, origin, weight, and handling instructions for compliance.
-Capacity: Typical bulk shipments use 40-foot containers filled with mesh bags or boxes.
-Common Packing Material: Ventilated Boxes: 24 x 14 x 12 inch cartons are commonly used, with weight capacities around 15 kg.
+Labeling: Including product name, origin, weight, and handling instructions Capacity: Typical bulk shipments used 40ft container Common Packing Material: Ventilated Boxes: 24 x 14 x 12 inch cartons are commonly used, with weight capacities around 15 kg.
 Pallets: 20 pallets per container, with each pallet weighing roughly 1100 kg, is a standard setup

 Shipping Information